vinithmundhra/sc_periph/app_a16_slicekit_ethernet_sleep_wake_combo_demo/doc_quickstart/quickstart.rst

 * Open the file *$/app_a16_slicekit_ethernet_sleep_wake_combo_demo/src/app_a16.xc*
 * Go to line:32 and change the IP address of the web server (``server_config``) that the web client will try to connect to.
-* This XMOS application will also acquire an IP address on the network, using the IP configuration (``client_ipconfig``) present on line:50.
-This can configured to get the IP address dynamically or by providing a static IP.
+* This XMOS application will also acquire an IP address on the network, using the IP configuration (``client_ipconfig``) present on line:25.
+This should be configured to use a static IP address by:
-   - Make it all zeroes to use DHCP
-   - Or, specify an IP address according to the network.
+   - Specify an IP address according to the network.
 Usually, this would be the web server IP address + 1.
 For example, if the web server IP address is 169.254.202.189, then this IP address would be 169.254.202.190.
 * Save the application using *File -> Save*.
 * Click on the *app_a16_slicekit_ethernet_sleep_wake_combo_demo* item in the *Project Explorer* window.
 * Click on the *Build* (indicated by a 'Hammer' picture) icon.